sajid-munawar/Vet_clinic_database/README.md

 ## Show your support

-Give a ⭐️ if you like this project!
+Give a [⭐️](https://github.com/sajid-munawar/Vet_clinic_database) if you like this project!

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Microverse

 ## 📝 License